Topological Signal Processing over Generalized Cell Complexes: Abstract

 \section{Abstract}

-Topological Signal Processing (TSP) over simplicial complexes is a framework that has been recently proposed, as a generalization of graph signal processing (GSP), aimed to analyze signals defined over sets of any order (i.e. not only vertices of a graph) and to capture relations of any order present in the observed data.
-Our goal in this paper is to extend the TSP framework to deal with signals defined over {\it cell complexes}, i.e. topological spaces that are not constrained to satisfy the inclusion property of simplicial complexes, namely the condition that, if a set belongs to the complex, then all its subsets belong to the complex as well.
-We start showing how to translate the algebraic topological tools to deal with signals defined over cell complexes and then we propose a method to infer the structure of the cell complex from data.
-Then, we address the filtering problem over cell complexes and we provide the theoretical conditions under which the independent filtering of the solenoidal and irrotational components of edge signals brings a performance improvement with respect to a common filtering strategy.
-Furthermore, we propose a distributed strategy to filter the harmonic signals with the aim of retrieving the sparsest representation of the harmonic components.
-Finally, we quantify the advantages of using cell complexes instead of simplicial complexes, in terms of the sparsity/accuracy trade-off and of the signal recovery accuracy from sparse samples, using both simulated and real flows measured on data traffic and transportation networks.
+Topological Signal Processing (TSP) over simplicial complexes is a framework that has been recently proposed, as a generalization of graph signal processing (GSP), to extend GSP to analyzing signals defined over sets of any order (i.e., not only vertices of a graph) and to capture {\it multiway} relations of any order among the data.
+However, simplicial complexes are required to satisfy the so-called {\it inclusion property}, according to which, if a set belongs to the complex, then all its subsets must also belong to the complex.
+In some applications, this is a severe limitation.
+To overcome this limit, in this paper we extend TSP to deal with signals defined over cell complexes and we also generalize the concept of cell complexes to include hollow cells.
+We show that, even if the algebraic formulation does not change significantly, the extension to the generalized cell complexes considerably broadens the number of applications.
+Most important, the new representation provides a much better trade-off between the complexity of the representation and its accuracy.
+In addition, we propose a method to infer the structure of the cell complex from data and we propose distributed filtering strategies, including a method to retrieve the sparsest representation of the harmonic component.
+We quantify the advantages of using cell complexes instead of simplicial complexes, in terms of the complexity/accuracy trade-off, for different applications such image segmentation and recovering of real flows measured on data traffic and transportation networks.